dataRJ/CleaningDataProject/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Merging the training and test sets into one data set
 The function is self contained does not need the data to be downloaded ahead of time.
 When executed it will check the local directory for a file called data.zip.
 If present it is assumed to be the source data and will proceed to analyze it.
 If not present it will download the file